The PhD area

 When to apply

 The annual PhD fellowship is awarded in the spring semester.
-The application must be submitted to the department management team at the same time as the application for approval for enrolment as a PhD student is submitted to the graduate school.
+The application must be submitted to the Department management team at the same time as the application for approval for enrolment as a PhD student is submitted to the graduate school.

 Criteria for assessing applications